 What to pack for Semuc Champey

-- a dry bag is handy to keep your things dry while you’re near the pools
+- Dry bag: handy to keep your things dry while you’re near the pools

-- cash (there is one ATM in Lanquin, but you don't want to take the chance of it being out of order.
-Many hotels don’t take credit card or charge you a fee)
+- Cash (there is one ATM in Lanquin, but you don’t want to take the chance of it being out of order.
+Many hotels don’t take credit cards or charge you a fee.)

 Are you planning a trip to Guatemala?

 We have lots more resources on travel in Guatemala and destinations throughout the country.
 Check out our Ultimate Guatemala Travel Guide for all the important travel information, or read some of our favorite articles below.

 - Unforgettable Things to Do in Guatemala

 - Top Things to Do in Lake Atitlan, Guatemala